crypto-willie/PATIML/README.md

 22) Now Enable, Wait!!!!
 When you see "Heuristic Parameter Optimization ON"  Open Data Series and change "Days to Load" to what ever you prefer!

 ####  Done!

 ML should work way better!
+NQ works better than ES.
+Might be size of file or setting.
+Time will tell.

 It should learn base off how you trade!
 Happy Trading